 "It's alright," I replied, relieved for the change of subject.
 "Doesn't seem like that much of a dump."

 "That's because you've come at the best part of the year," said Eva, laughing.
 "You wait until winter when you're freezing your socks off and every item of clothing you own is soaked.
 Then you'll know what I mean."

 "Eva, new girl, shut up," said Mr Spiro.

 "Oops," muttered Eva.

-At lunch I went to line up with Eva and saw that the food wasn't actually that bad.
+At lunch I went to the canteen with Eva and saw that the food wasn't actually that bad.
 I got a bowl of pasta, some orange juice and a cookie, and as I was lining up I realised Gabriel was standing right in front of me.
 He had his back to me, talking to one of his friends, and I couldn't help staring at him.
-The line started moving and someone shoved into me from behind, and I stumbled forwards and almost fell over.
+The line started moving and someone shoved into me from behind.
+I stumbled forwards and almost fell over.
 Gabriel grabbed my arm to steady me, and when I looked up I saw that he was smiling.
 Oh my dear Christ my heart is melting.

 "Sorry," I mumbled, looking down at my food.

 "Hey, don't worry about it," he replied.
 "It's not your fault, it's that jackass."
 He pointed to the guy behind me, a footballery type with a perpetual sneer and really thick eyebrows.

 "What you staring at, Gabby?" he demanded.
 "Trying to figure out how to do your hair to get your girlfriend back?"

 "Oh fuck off Chase," replied Gabriel, turning his back and rolling his eyes.
 Chase slapped me on the ass as he pushed past us and paid for his food and I squeaked slightly.
 "In what universe do you think it's okay for you to touch her without her permission like that?
 Dick."